readthedocs/readthedocs.org/docs/user/about/index.rst

 We are proud about the way we manage our company and products, and are glad to have you on board with us in this :doc:`great documentation journey </story>`.

-A reference to our organization
+Additional content
 -------------------------------

-As a company that works with documentation, we enjoy using documentation tools for maintaining most of our information.
-For instance,
-we find that Git and documentation tools are extremely efficient for maintaining policies and legal documents.
+If you want to dive more into more specific information and our policies, we've brought most of the most important ones below.

 .. seealso::

    `Our website <https://about.readthedocs.com>`__
-      You won't find everything explained here.
-      The most general-purpose information about Read the Docs is available on our main website.
+      Our primary website has general-purpose information about Read the Docs like pricing and feature overviews.

-Here is a list of information about our organization that we currently maintain using documentation tools:

 ⏩ :doc:`/commercial/index`
    Learn more about how our company provides paid solutions